 Don’t drop it just yet

 Even with all of the above negatives, brainstorming is widely adopted and has it’s fair share of benefits in helping make decisions.
 This is because groups have a natural flair for the evaluation of ideas rather than their creation.
 If we use brainstorming to evaluate ideas that people come up with on their own, we would probably have more unique ideas float through.
-From there you could use the group effort to combine and fine tune those ideas together.Tags: How-To, psychology, Team Work, Tips
+From there you could use the group effort to combine and fine tune those ideas together.Tags: psychology, Team Work, Tips